elefevre/elements-of-unit-testing-style/README.md

     retrieveUserDetails()
     createABankAccount()

 This makes sense when those methods are called.
-It feels as if requests are being made by the user of the objects ("bankTeller.createABankAccount()", please).
+It feels as if requests are being made by the user of the objects (dear "bankTeller.createABankAccount()", please).
 However, methods in unit tests are not called by our code.
 They do not need to represent requests.
 They do need to tell a story.
 This story is best told using underscore.

     should_search_by_name_address()
     cannot_fail_when_address_is_not_specified()